INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 Greek Cypriot officials hoped speeding up gas exploration would help them out of a financial hole.
 But in doing so, they have raised tensions with the Turkish Cypriots who want a joint approach and a share of the revenue.

-Turks and Greeks, Israelis and their neighbours are all discovering potential reserves along their disputed borders.
+Turks and Greeks, Israelis and their neighbors are all discovering potential reserves along their disputed borders.

 In Washington and Brussels, there are fears that increasing strains between Cyprus and Turkey could lead to confrontation.

 "It is where the financial crisis and the gas issues come together.
-And it is also where they become immediately militarised."
+And it is also where they become immediately militarized."

 STILL BETTING ON EUROPE